priynka04/DLHackathon/README.md

 # DL Hackathon Project

 ## Overview
-This project is an AI-powered financial analysis system that processes and analyzes transaction data to provide insights and answer user queries.
-It integrates LangChain, Fetch.ai, and Pathway for efficient data processing and retrieval.
+This project is an AI-powered financial analysis system that processes and analyzes  data to provide insights and answer user queries.
+It integrates LangChain,  for efficient data processing and retrieval.